 \subsection{Population pyramid in 2036}

-\ Population pyramids for all considered EU membership scenarios will have the shape characteristic of an ageing society, with Remain scenarios having broader lower half due to the influx of young immigrants (Fig.\,\ref{fig:population_pyramids}).
-However, this broadening does not extend down to the lowest age groups, highlighting the difference between a population change due to natural growth and due to immigration.
+Population pyramids for all considered EU membership scenarios have the shape characteristic of an ageing society, as shown in Fig.\,\ref{fig:population_pyramids} for the E\&W population in 2016 and 2036.
+In Remain scenarios they have broader lower halves than the Brexit ones owing to the influx of young immigrants.
+However, this broadening does not extend down to the lowest age groups, highlighting the difference between population change due to natural growth and immigration.